Sketch of a novel approach to a neural model: Internal Computation

-In many neural areas, e.g. hippocampus, cortex, we see widespread electrophysiological activation of 30-50\% of neurons in response to a significant behavioral event, like a traumatic fear experience.
-We also often see activation of IEGs (e.g. Arc) at a similar density.
-While this may indicate that we have large-scale distributed plasticity, affecting a large proportion of neurons, it is also compatible with more localized plasticity, such as described in \cite{Schelerbiorxiv2019}.
-How?

-First of all, most neural plasticity events will result from less significant behavioral situations than fear conditioning, and probably cause much less activation, and secondly, lasting plasticity requires more than transient activation of IEGs, which is not a reliable indicator of neural plasticity \cite{RobbinsMJetal2008,BruinsSlotLAetal2009}.
-Distributed vs. sparse activations is a matter of brain area, or neural tissue type.}
+In the short term, control structures using internal parameters in the membrane-near intracellular layer influence external membrane properties directly and immediately.
+Spatial resolution is kept.
+This is fast adaptation of neural membrane properties.
+Additionally, membrane-near internal control structures select strong signals, which are internalized and maintained (e.g. with the help of calcium buffers, widespread protein phosphorylation, increase of cAMP, inositol etc.) When the signal reaches cytoplasmic protein complexes and transfers into the nucleus, spatial resolution is lost and global neural remodeling occurs.
+In general, lasting plasticity requires this step.

-Overall, we anticipate a network of processors with their own individual memory, connected by binary-type signals, participating in low-dimensional representational configurations, to offer a highly flexible and sophisticated framework suitable for complex computations of the kind that humans perform \cite{GallistelMatzel2013, LangilleGallistel2020}.
+Overall, we anticipate a network of processors with their own individual memory, connected by graded signals, participating in low-dimensional representational configurations, to offer a highly flexible and sophisticated framework suitable for complex computations \citep{GallistelMatzel2013, LangilleGallistel2020}.